 All distributors in the Province implemented conservation and demand management programs for its customers in order to help them reduce energy usage.
-Bluewater Power completed the fourth year in a planned six year (2015-2020) program which promotes savings to all customer groups from residential customers to our largest industrial customers.
-However, in early 2019 the Provincial Government halted the promotion of conservation activities by LDCs so 2019 will be the final year of these activities.
-Given that 2018 was the fourth year of the 'saveonenergy' program, savings continued to increase.
-Bluewater Power had a target to achieve 62.4 GWh of energy savings by the end of 2020.
-Bluewater reached a 4 year total of 36.7 GWh or 56% of the 6 year target.
+In early 2019 the Provincial Government halted the promotion of conservation activities by LDCs so 2019 was the final year of Bluewater Power promoting these activities.
+However, Bluewater Power continued assisting commercial customers that had already engaged with us in regard to installing energy efficient equipment, and we continued to see results in 2019 wrapping up the program.
+As a result, Bluewater Power had a target to achieve 62.4 GWh of energy savings by the end of 2020 and reached a 4 year total of 59 GWh or 95% of the 6 year target.